Everyone should have access to high-quality, comprehensive healthcare.

 Further, hospitals and clinics are closing in rural areas all around Minnesota.
 Keeping rural clinics and hospitals open not only provides access to healthcare for rural communities, it also supports high-paying and reliable jobs in those areas.
 No woman should have to travel an hour to deliver her baby, and vulnerable patients should not be put at risk because of long travel distances to receive care.
 This is especially true in places like Minnesota, where bad weather may make long-distance travel impossible.
 My mom died from leukemia in 2018, and I remember a harrowing trip to get her to the hospital from her home in Pepin, Wisconsin during a spring blizzard.
 It was terrifying for me and risky for her.
 Increased travel time for healthcare is a problematic reality for many in rural areas that we need to fix.

-I also firmly believe that each of us should be in control of our own healthcare decisions and our own bodies.
+I am firmly pro-choice and believe that each of us should be in control of our own healthcare decisions and our own bodies.
 I served on the Board of NARAL Pro-Choice Minnesota for three years, and as a mother I feel strongly that I should be in control of my body and my reproductive choices.
 As a college student, I received my first reproductive healthcare from Planned Parenthood, and I continue to support them today.
 Everyone should have access to birth control and abortion services, regardless of economic status.
 And each of us should control the size of our families without government input or control.